ouss122/Ou12Blog/content/blog/Contradiction, Contraposition and Lean.md

 $$
 n^2\text{ is even} \implies {n\text{ is even}}
 $$
-which we did using [contrapositive](#b-proof-by-contrapositive) and [contradiction](#c-proof-by-contradiction) methods, Now we will write the proof by contradiction in lean
+which we did using [contrapositive](#b-proof-by-contrapositive) and [contradiction](#c-proof-by-contradiction) methods, To keep the article small we will only write the proof by contradiction method in lean

 To use Lean you can either [install](https://leanprover-community.github.io/get_started.html) it locally or use the [lean4web](https://live.lean-lang.org/#codez=JYWwDg9gTgLgBAWQIYwBYBtgCMBQOCmAHkuOvnAN4B2cAXHICSEAvnABSp1wCiAbvjaxoA9OACYAlOM69+bKuNoBeOFgCeOOHADO0KKqA) online version